fluiddyn/transonic/doc/examples/methods.rst

 .. warning ::

-    Calling another method in a pythranized method is *not yet* supported!
+    Calling another method in a transonified method is *not yet* supported!

 Function calls in methods are supported!